 How To Add Subtitles To Your YouTube Video?

-You can add subtitles to cater to an audience who speak a different language.
+You can add subtitles to cater to an audience who speaks a different language.
 You can add subtitles to YouTube videos with the steps below:

 1. Sign in to YouTube Studio using your credentials